 ESG mutual funds are a new trend in the Indian mutual fund space.
 I am sure you must have heard about it.
-Many new funds have been launched in the ESG space over the past 1-year and in 2020-2021.
+Many new funds have been launched in the ESG space over the past few years and in 2020, 2021 and 2022.

 But if you haven’t heard much about these, then don’t worry.
 For most people, I don’t think it’s such an important fund category that it will be sorely missed in portfolio.